 Note: Times are subject to change.
 See the Bulletin and Schedule for course descriptions, schedule, etc.

-Angela M. Marcelli will contact you by email to inform you about your section codes.
-She can be reached by email or by phone: (718) 951-5601.
+MHC program administrative staff will contact you by email to inform you about your section codes.
+They can be reached by email or by phone: (718) 951-5601.

 Paying at least part of your tuition is required at the time of registration.
 If you require more time due to financial aid or immunization certification processing, let us know when you expect to be able to register.
 We will hold your place as long as these are in process and you keep us informed.